vortexint/DigiPlane/README.md

 3. Add your assets to the project using [resources](https://digiplane.readthedocs.io/en/latest/resources.html).
 4. Write your code - See the [documentation](https://digiplane.readthedocs.io/en/latest/) for more information.
 5. Build and run your game

+## Building
+### Dependencies: Visual Studio (MSVC) or MinGW-w64
+Clone or download the Engine to any directory, if you are using Git, run: ```git submodule update --init --recursive```.

+It is recommended to use CMake Gui but you can manually generate the project files for the specified compiler via command-line.